wmorellato/babel/README.md

 - `stories.authorInformation.email`: author's e-mail.
 - `stories.authorInformation.country`: author's country.

+### Markdown metadata

+You can insert Markdown metadata as a header on the top of each version file to use its values instead of the provided in settings.
+If a field used by the template is missing or its value is empty, then we try to get the value from settings.

+To insert the header in a version file, right-click on the editor and click the option `Insert header`.
+You will be provided with a list of the available templates.
+The header will be generated based on the fields required by this template.

 ## Upcoming features

 - Integration with OneDrive, Google Drive and Dropbox to backup stories.